-Raises ValueError - If a remote with the provided name is already listed on this client, No-Op.
+- ValueError If provided name contains any non ascii letter characters characters, or if the string is longer than 64 characters long. - ValueError If a remote with the provided name is already listed on this client, No-Op.
 In order to update a remote server address, it must be removed and then re-added with the desired address.

-'''

-fetch (remote: str. branch: str) \rightarrow str
+fetch (remote: str, branch: str) $\rightarrow$ str

-'''